 ...
 The system is designed to perform as well as it can in the presence of faults.
-This is because the necessary fault tolerance framework elements are in place.
+The necessary fault tolerance framework elements are in place.
 The software knows that it is supposed to be within a highly available system.

 There are mechanisms for detection of faults that have been designed into the system sprinkled throughout the various UNITS OF MITIGATION (unwritten).